 I was not ready to endure the bitter cold night without a sleeping bag and still unacclimatized at over 4300m, but ultimately had no choice as Alexander was sick and very tired.
 The refuge is a grim reminder of how filthy human race is: literally stinks like excrements as there is a toilet inside and door doesn’t shut.
 The rubberized floor is very dirty and offers no more than a shelter with minimal protection from the weather as the main door won’t stay closed.
 There’s a phone inside to call the rescue but they won’t come during the storm.
 And a small box where you can deposit 6euros/night.

 More than 16 hours I prayed for the next morning to come as I’ve never been so cold before.
 A step away from hypothermia.
 I curled up in a fetus position on the rope with my head on the pack- my only insulation from the cold floor.
 I had food but only little water which I chose to boil every two hours and use it as a heat source.
+It was so cold that I chose not to go out and get some snow to melt.
 Every now and then I would wake up Alexander to let me use his sleeping bag.
 Never been more happy to see day light, I was still alive.
 And even happier to hear voices.
 Initially I though the rescue had come, but turned out the storm never stopped.
 There were two groups of crazy climbers with their guides.